Indezine Logo

 OS: Mac OS X

-When working with multiple slide objects, you should have a visual cue about where you are placing them.
+When working with multiple slide objects, you should have a visual cue about where you are placing slide objects.
 You can get exact coordinates of your slide objects using the positioning options in PowerPoint, but most of the time, you just need an approximate idea of where your objects are placed, and this can be easily obtained by using the Rulers option available in PowerPoint.
-By default, the Rulers may not be visible, but when made visible, they are located on the top and left parts of the active slide, as shown highlighted in red within Figure 1, below.
+Turning on this option shows you the rulers in PowerPoint.
+These rulers are located on the top and left parts of the active slide, as shown highlighted in red within Figure 1, below.

-Rulers are useful not only for placing slide objects, but they make other PowerPoint features like the grid and guides more useable.
+Rulers are not just useful for placing slide objects, but they also make other PowerPoint features like the guides more effective.

-In this tutorial, you will learn how to show and hide Rulers in PowerPoint 2016 for Windows.
+In this tutorial, you will learn how to show and hide rulers in PowerPoint 2016 for Mac.
 You will also explore some of the settings that influence the measurement units in the rulers, as explained in the following steps:

-1. Launch PowerPoint, and open a Blank Presentation, as shown in Figure 2, below.
+1. Launch PowerPoint and open an existing presentation, or create a new one, as shown in Figure 2, below.
 Note that there are no Rulers visible by default.

 Figure 2: Default PowerPoint interface with no Rulers visible